 How To Improve Bad Mood, Lower Stress, And “Save” Your Day

-When we are stressed for having a bad day we produce too much beta waves and too much cortisol, resulting in even more stress.
+When we are stressed after having a bad day, we produce too many beta waves and too much cortisol, resulting in even more stress.

-By employing the techniques I share with you in this post, yo will significantly improve your days….whether you struggle with bad mood, too much stress, disheartening news, headaches, etc.
+By employing the techniques I share with you in this post, you will significantly improve your days….whether you struggle with a bad mood, too much stress, disheartening news, headaches, etc.

 1. Change Your Day By Changing Your Attitude